Affiliate Disclosure: You always pay the regular cost. But yeah, I may make a small commission if you purchase from the given links.

 Other than the support, Cloudways is essentially a cloud server control panel.
 This packs the server management tasks behind the one-click buttons helping you do it all without using a typical command line interface.

-The alternatives listed here charge you a fixed monthly amount based on the server number, not its size.
+Some other alternatives listed here charge you a fixed monthly amount based on the server number, not its size.
 Put simply, you’ll be paying some $x per month for linking and managing your server.
 And generally, you can de-link from these services and use any other at any point in time, so there aren’t any vendor locks.

 However, you will be managing two billing accounts, one at the cloud infra company and the other at the server control panel.
 And though I haven’t used any of these services, I would suggest checking for quality support before opting for them.